 Despite what the data shows in terms of the growth in marijuana acceptance in the United States, accessibility to purchase marijuana still has a long way to go.
 Dozens of states have yet to legalize medical marijuana, and only eight states and the District of Columbia have legalized recreational marijuana.
 In addition, rules and regulations limit accessibility in states where medical and/or recreational marijuana have been legalized.

-As explained in Cannabiz Media’s Marijuana Licensing Reference Guide: 2017 Edition, there are many barriers to accessibility, and these barriers vary from state to state.
+Cannabiz Media has identified many barriers to marijuana accessibility, and these barriers vary from state to state.
 Some example obstacles to medical marijuana accessibility include:

 - Required recommendations from an approved and registered doctor

 - Patient registration fees